nghiant3223/nghiant3223.github.io/_posts/2025-04-15-go-scheduler.md

 ## Disclaimer

-This blog post primarily focuses on [Go 1.24](https://tip.golang.org/doc/go1.24) programming language for [Linux](https://en.wikipedia.org/wiki/Linux) on [ARM](https://en.wikipedia.org/wiki/ARM_architecture_family) architecture.
+This blog post primarily focuses on [Go 1.24](https://tip.golang.org/doc/go1.24) programming language running on [Linux](https://en.wikipedia.org/wiki/Linux) on [ARM](https://en.wikipedia.org/wiki/ARM_architecture_family) architecture.
-It may not cover platform-specific details for other operating systems or architectures.
+It may not cover platform-specific details for other operating systems or hardware architectures.

 The content is based on other sources and my own understanding of Go, so it might not be entirely accurate.
-Feel free to correct me or give suggestions in the comment section 😄.
+Feel free to correct me or give suggestions in the comment section at the very bottom 😄.

 ## Introduction